shouvik3537/Rock-paper-scissor/README.md

 # Rock-paper-scissor

-A war between you and the computer!
+A war between you and the computer!!